SalesforceCommerceCloud/sfcc-ci/README.md

 cartridge:* | OCAPI Data API Settings | OCAPI Data API Settings org:* | Account Administrator role assigned to user | Account Administrator role assigned to API client role:* | Account Administrator role assigned to user _or_ OCAPI Data API Settings | Account Administrator role assigned to API client _or_ OCAPI Data API Settings users:* | Account Administrator role assigned to user _or_ OCAPI Data API Settings | Account Administrator role assigned to API client _or_ OCAPI Data API Settings

+### Authorizing a User ###

+Authorizing a user usually requires assigning the required role to the user in Account Manager.
+Assigning a role to a user in Account Manager, such as the `Sandbox API User` role, itself requires the Account Administrator role.

+### Authorizing an API Client ###

+Authorizing an API client requires assigning the required role to the API client in Account Manager or granting permissions to the API client on the B2C Commerce instance via the OCAPI Data API settings.
+Assigning a role to an API client in Account Manager, such as the `Sandbox API User` role, itself requires the Account Administrator or API Admin role.

 ## Sandbox API ##